jfmengels/blog/content/blog/what-has-happened-since-elm-review-v2/index.md

 There is now a short summary at the end giving you the total number of errors and the total number of affected files.

-In terminals that support it (not mine unfortunately...), the rule name becomes a clickable link, which points to the rule's documentation (though only if that rules comes from a dependency).
+In terminals that support it (not mine unfortunately...), the rule name becomes a clickable link, which points to the rule's documentation (though only if that rule comes from a dependency).
 The image is not great, but notice the dotted line under the rule name.

 `2.2.0` introduced the `--no-details` flag, which strips out the details of the error messages, which you can use to make the error messages shorter when you are already well acquainted with the rules and their error messages.

 #### JSON report

 `2.1.0` added the `--report=json` flag, which outputs JSON for tooling to consume.
-This opened up the possibility of integrating in an editor (I'm working on and off to integrate it in [IntelliJ](https://plugins.jetbrains.com/plugin/10268-elm/)), for [GitHub bots](https://github.com/sparksp/elm-review-action/) and other tools to use `elm-review` internally.
+This opened up the possibility of integrating with an editor (I'm working on and off to integrate it in [IntelliJ](https://plugins.jetbrains.com/plugin/10268-elm/)), for [GitHub bots](https://github.com/sparksp/elm-review-action/) and other tools to use `elm-review` internally.

 If you want to integrate with `elm-review`, I wrote how to in [this document](https://github.com/jfmengels/node-elm-review/blob/master/documentation/tooling-integration.md).